awaitility/awaitility/README.md

 ```

 ## News
 * 2022-03-04: Awaitility `4.2.0` is released.
-It allows the use of assertion libaries such as Hamcrest of Assertj in [fail-fast conditions](https://github.com/awaitility/awaitility/wiki/Usage#fail-fast-conditions) as well as various improvements and bug fixes.
+It allows the use of assertion libaries such as Hamcrest or Assertj in [fail-fast conditions](https://github.com/awaitility/awaitility/wiki/Usage#fail-fast-conditions) as well as various improvements and bug fixes.
 See [changelog](https://raw.githubusercontent.com/awaitility/awaitility/master/changelog.txt) for details.
 * 2021-10-25: Awaitility `4.1.1` is released.
 This release includes some bug fixes and small improvements.
 See [changelog](https://raw.githubusercontent.com/awaitility/awaitility/master/changelog.txt) for details.
 * 2021-05-08: Awaitility `4.1.0` is released.
 This release includes [fail-fast conditions](https://github.com/awaitility/awaitility/wiki/Usage#fail-fast-conditions) as well as some bug fixes and dependency updates.
 See [changelog](https://raw.githubusercontent.com/awaitility/awaitility/master/changelog.txt) for details.